Shopify/polaris/src/components/Modal/README.md

 ## Best practices

-Use modals when merchants must complete an action before they can continue with the main workflow.
-Avoid using modals to display complex forms or large amounts of information.
+Use modals for confirmations and conditional changes.
+Avoid using them for stepped experiences or to nest information that could be shown in a more persistent place in the UI.
+Don’t use modals to display complex forms or large amounts of information.

 Modals should: